Twin Cities, Gemini

-Werner could feel his heart pounding inside of his head, and with each beat echoed the singular name.
+Werner’s heart pounded inside his head, and with each beat echoed the singular name.
 His chest warmed, and the feeling spread to the rest of his limbs.

 The woman noticed his stare and batted her eyelashes shyly at him while tucking a lock of black hair behind her ear with a pale hand just as she’d done all those years ago.

-Pale hands that guided smaller hands across the keyboard, and a crystalline voice whispering gently, “You really have talent.
+Pale hands that guided smaller hands across the keyboard as a crystalline voice whispering gently, “You really have talent.
 One day, you’ll be on the Ophiuchian Way.
 People will be cheering all around you, and you’ll be so popular.
 Oh, you’ll never feel lonely.
 That’s what being in the spotlight does for you.
 Whether the attention is good or bad, you’ll never be alone.”

-A pale hand gently holding a smaller hand through a sweltering crowd.
+A pale hand gently guiding a smaller hand through a sweltering crowd.
 “Cucciolo, you have such a tight grip.
 Are you afraid that you’ll lose me?
 Don’t worry.
 I’ll never let you go.”